Last Reviewed: April 2017

 - Talk to your doctor about the safety of medications you're taking.

 - Quit and make your home smoke-free before trying to conceive.
+Print and sign this pledge form to help keep your home smoke-free.
+Learn how you can make your car and home smoke-free.

 - Think about what kinds of chemicals or substances you may be exposed to at work and at home.